 7.2 Project Type Priorities.

 The Division will group applications according to project types below within each geographic sub-account and award point to the two with the highest scores, including Tie Breakers Section (Section 7.5).
 Eventual tenant ownership projects are not eligible for scoring in Section 7.2.
-Please note: 2 bath units restricted to units with 3 or more bedrooms excluding existing units.
 Rent to own projects will only receive points under the category described in Section 7.2.8.

 7.2.1 Senior Housing Age 55 and Older.